Department of General Engineering

 40. Introduction to Industrial and Systems Engineering

-The ‘Introduction to Industrial and Systems Engineering’ course provides a comprehensive overview of the field of Industrial and Systems Engineering (ISE).
+This course provides a comprehensive overview of the field of Industrial and Systems Engineering (ISE).
 It introduces students to the fundamental concepts, principles, and methods used in ISE, with an emphasis on their application to the design, analysis, and improvement of systems.
 (4 units)

 61. Lean Manufacturing and Decision Making in Systems

 This course emphasizes the exploration and application of strategies to minimize waste and enhance the value stream in diverse settings, including both manufacturing and non-manufacturing contexts.
 Case studies drawn from healthcare, construction, information systems, and business organizations serve as the basis for in-depth analysis and collaborative team projects.
 Key topics covered are: an overview of analytical Six Sigma, the Toyota Production System, Value Stream Mapping, the identification of 7 Wastes, implementation of 5S principles, Just-in-Time practices, Total Productive Maintenance (TPM), and the philosophy of Kaizen.
 Introductory R programming language will be used for analytical sections.
-(4 units).
 (4 units)

 85. Special Topics in Engineering